Loading...

 When You Can Make Phone Calls: You should be allowed to make phone calls shortly after the booking process is complete.
 Ask the jail staff about their specific procedures.

-How Bail Works in Lauderdale: Bail allows you to be released from jail while awaiting your court dates.
-You can either pay the full bail amount in cash, use a property bond, or work with a bail bondsman.
+How Bail Works in Lauderdale County: Bail allows you to be released from jail while awaiting your court dates.
+You can either pay the full bail amount in cash, use a property bond, or work with a licensed bail bondsman.
 A bail bondsman will typically charge a non-refundable fee (usually around 10% of the bail amount) to post bail on your behalf.
-Typical bail amounts can vary depending on the circumstances of your arrest and your prior record.
-We will update this guide with typical bail amounts for Lauderdale County as we gather more information.
+While specific bail amounts for Lauderdale County are not available, expect a first-offense DUI bail to potentially range from $1,000 to $2,500.

 Missing deadlines in a DUI case can have serious consequences, so it's important to be aware of the following: